 If your credit account isn’t showing on your credit report, it may be for a few reasons.

 Credit reporting errors are rare, but it does happen.
-If you’ve waited the right amount of time, checked all the agencies and are sure that your new account should be showing on your report, contact the lender to see what’s happened.
+If you’ve waited the right amount of time, checked all the agencies and are sure that your new account should be showing on your report, contact the lender to see what has happened.

 What you can do about it

-If you’re opening a line of credit to improve your rating, you can always ask the lender up front whether they report your information to the credit agencies or even ask them which ones they report to – it’s not a secret!
+If you’re opening a line of credit to improve your rating, you can always ask the lender up front whether they report your information to the credit agencies.
+You can even ask them which ones they report to, it’s not a secret!

-In fact, you could ask them if they will report your information if you want it to build your credit score.
-Ultimately, though, it’ll always be up to the lender as to whether they actually do or not.
+In fact, you could ask them to report your information if you want it to build your credit score.
+Ultimately, though, it will always be up to the lender as to whether they actually do or not.